Teaching young people about positive

 Where we are going

-We are continuing with our RSE workshops in all our current schools and will be expanding into other Boroughs where the demand is the greatest.
-Due to current government guidelines we are developing a teacher training programme in collaboration with schools… read more
+We are continuing with our RSHE workshops in all our current schools and will be expanding into other Boroughs where the demand is the greatest.
+Due to current government guidelines we are developing a teacher training programme in collaboration with schools… scroll down to read more

-Towards the end of 2018 we found that schools were requesting more one to one work for their most vulnerable students, therefor we started informally mentoring young people, creating a safe space for them to be heard and supported.
-Since then, we have mentored 70 students in 6 of our schools.
+Often, schools request more one to one work for their most vulnerable students, and in response we have started informally mentoring young people, creating a safe space for them to be heard and supported.
 We are currently experiencing a high demand for mentoring spaces in our schools.

 With our parent community building on from the talks we plan to facilitate, train and empower parents to set up support groups in their local communities and networks.